The UCC Belief

 The Revs.
 Cecilia & Jameson Baxter

-The Rev. Cecilia Baxter graduated from United Theological Seminary of the Twin Cities with dual concentrations in Justice and Peace Studies and Pastoral Care and Counseling in 2013.
+Cecilia Baxter (she/her/hers) graduated from United Theological Seminary of the Twin Cities with dual concentrations in Justice and Peace Studies and Pastoral Care and Counseling in 2013.
 She graduated from Catawba College with a BA in Christian Ed in 2009.
 In 2015, Cecilia was selected to be a part of the Next Generation Leadership Initiative, a program sponsored by the Pension Boards of the United Church of Christ, that equips, energizes and empowers younger UCC local church pastors to build vibrant congregations through a decade-long relationship.
-Cecilia joined New Creation in August 2017 and was officially installed as co-pastor with Rev. Jameson Baxter in October 2017.
-She enjoys nutrition, cooking, music, art, camping and above all, being a mom to Henry, Simon and Benjamin.
+Cecilia joined New Creation in August 2017 and was officially installed as co-pastor with the Rev. Jameson Baxter in October 2017.
+She enjoys nutrition, cooking, music, art, camping and above all, being a mom to Henry, Simon, Benjamin and Julia.